trivalora/Supplmeaffiliatelaunch/README.md

 ## Version History

-**Current:** v0.4.0 - Clean, production-ready workspace
+**Current:** v0.4.1 - Glossary backend complete
-**Previous:** v0.3.0 - Database migration complete
+**Previous:** v0.4.0 - Clean, production-ready workspace
 **See:** [CHANGELOG.md](CHANGELOG.md) for complete version history

 ---

 ## Important Notes

-⚠️ **Migration Artifacts**: All v0.3 migration scripts and documentation have been archived in `.archive/v0.3-migration/`.
+⚠️ **Migration Artifacts**: All migration scripts and documentation have been archived in `.archive/`.
 They are preserved for reference but no longer needed for active development.

 📊 **Data Pipeline**: Internal scraping scripts (in `scripts/data-pipeline/`) are for product data collection only.
 They are not deployed to production and run separately from the web application.

-🔍 **Production Backend**: The site now runs on Supabase PostgreSQL with real-time API endpoints.
-Static JSON files have been removed.
+🔍 **Production Backend**: The site runs on Supabase PostgreSQL with real-time API endpoints.
+All 197 glossary terms are now database-driven.

 ---